CocoaNutsUIUC/HealthKit-Demo/README.md

     }
 ```

 Good job!

-Now run your app in a simulator or on your iPhone!
+Now run your app in a simulator or on your iPhone.
+If you see a "*Health Access*" page pop up, click on "*Turn All Categories On*" and then "*Allow*".
+Walala.
+You've created a functional app with HealthKit support!
+Play around with it and once you feel ready, try out part 3!

-### Part III: Calculating Average Activities *(Optional)*
+### Part III: Calculating Average Activities *(Optional Challenge)*